Statistical properties of worm algorithms for two dimensional frustrated Ising models: Results

 \section{Results}

 All our measurements are performed on lattice sizes of upto $600 \times 600$ lattice sites for the triangular lattice antiferromagnet and upto $288 \times 288$ unit cells (with three sites per unit cell) for the kagome lattice antiferromagnet.
 For studying the statistics of worms, we perform one worm update per Monte Carlo step (MCS) and measure all histograms and averages during the worm construction.
-If after the worm construction the dimer configuration is not physical (as explained in Section.~\ref{Algorithms}), we discard the measurements made during the construction of that particular worm.
+If the final dimer configuration obtained after the worm construction is not physical from the point of view of the spin model(as explained in Section.~\ref{Algorithms}), we discard the measurements made during the construction of that particular worm.
 All our data is averaged over $1 \times 10^8$ MCS.

-We have performed such measurements in all five cases mentioned in Section.~\ref{Algorithms}: In the $T \rightarrow 0$ limit on the triangular lattice, we study both the DEP and myopic algorithms at three values of $J_2/T$ ($0.00$, $0.05$ and $0.10$), all of which are in the power-law ordered phase.
-To access the $T>0$ power-law ordered phase, we set $J_1=1$ and $J_2=-1$.
-On the triangular lattice, we study both the algorithms in the power-law ordered phase at $T=4.3,4.5$ and $4.6$, and on the kagome lattice we study the myopic algorithm in the power-law ordered phase at $T=1.24,1.30$ and $1.36$ (all temperatures are measured in units of $J_1=1$).
+We have performed such measurements in all five cases mentioned in Section.~\ref{Algorithms}: In the $T \rightarrow 0$ limit on the triangular lattice, we study both the DEP and myopic algorithms at three values of $J_2/T$ ($0.00$, $0.05$ and $0.10$), all of which are in the power-law three-sublattice ordered phase.
+To access the $T>0$ power-law three-sublattice ordered phase, we set $J_1=1$ and $J_2 = +1$.
+On the triangular lattice, we study both the algorithms in this critical phase at $T=4.3,4.5$ and $4.6$.
+On the kagome lattice, we study the myopic algorithm in this critical phase at $T=1.24,1.30$ and $1.36$ (all temperatures are measured in units of $J_1=1$).